 When the advertiser kickstarts a new ad campaign, the DSP gets ready to receive ad requests for this ad campaign from ad exchanges or SSPs.
 SSPs send ad requests to the ad exchange (or to mobile DSP directly) by offering to buy ad impression on a specific on-site or in-app spot.
 After receiving the ad request, ad exchange sends a signal to various mobile DSP that it has an ad impression with a particular targeting to sell.
 Ready to buy this specific impression mobile DSP start bidding, and finally the advertiser with the relevant targeting and the highest bid wins the impression.

 Even though the process seems very complicated, it lasts no longer than a few seconds in real life.

-Full-Serviced and Self-Serve DSPs
+Full-Service and Self-Serve mobile DSPs

 While searching for the DSP for your online advertising, you may stumble upon both full-services and self-serve demand side platforms.
 What's the difference?

 After signing up for a full-service DSP, you'll be forwarded to the manager or a team who will help you with settings, optimization or any other related questions.
 It's a good option for those who don't have much time for dealing with online advertising and need to focus on something else.

 On the other hand, a full-service DSP has many pitfalls.
 For example, your manager may be unavailable at the time when you urgently need to change the creatives or stop your ad campaigns.